Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 • Investigating and preventing cyberattacks on computers and networks.

-• Investigation of malicious Internet actions, including hacking, malware, and viruses.
+• Investigating malicious actions on the Internet, such as hacking, malware, and viruses.

-• Conducting tests to determine the security level of computer systems within an organization.
+• Running tests to determine the security levels of computer systems in an organization.

 Get Hired in Cybersecurity Even Without A Degree